Skip to content

 New York Times article about the last surviving member of the Abraham Lincoln Brigade who passed away in 2016.

-Semi-documentary narrated by Ernest Hemingway… the clip starts by saying Reel 1 of 6, but they’re all spliced together here.
-About 60 min.
+Semi-documentary narrated by Ernest Hemingway… the clip starts by saying Reel 1 of 6, but they’re all spliced together here (about 60 min total).

 Reading list: For Whom the Bell Tolls by Ernest Hemingway (1940).